 Instead of hopping onto the next big trend, here’s a new and improved method of hair care that I highly recommend for those looking to get luscious locks naturally.

-• First of all ditch any products with harsh ingredients.
-If you can’t read it out loud it shouldn’t be touching your hair.
-Be aware doing this switch will take time for your hair to adjust because your microbiome is probably off-balance due to years of using chemical ingredients, so don’t get discouraged!
+- First of all ditch any hair care products with harsh ingredients (aka sulfates, parabens, phthalates, formaldehyde, synthetic fragrances, silicones, and dyes).
+If you can’t easily read the label and recognize the ingredients it shouldn’t be touching your hair.
+Be aware that doing this switch will take time for your hair to adjust because your microbiome is probably off-balance due to years of using chemical ingredients, so don’t get discouraged!

-• Secondly, honey, those hairs can’t take any more heat damage so get rid of any curlers, straighteners, blowdryers, crimpers, etc.
+- Secondly, honey, those hairs can’t take any more heat damage so get rid of any curlers, straighteners, blowdryers, crimpers, etc. Or at least minimize your use of them…

-• Next, swap those hair bands for scrunchies this will prevent breakage (literally the hair shaft breaking, yikes) when you put up your hair in a pony or bun.
-You’re gonna want your hair up at night to prevent tangles, but scarf wraps work just as well if you have more hair to maintain.
+- Next, swap those hair bands for scrunchies this will prevent breakage (literally the hair shaft breaking, yikes) when you put up your hair in a pony or bun.
+You’re gonna want your hair up at night to prevent tangles, but silk/satin scarf wraps or bonnets work just as well if you have more hair to maintain.

-• Lastly, do yourself a favor and switch to a soft bristle brush.
+- Lastly, do yourself a favor and switch to a soft bristle brush.
+NEVER brush from the root and stop brushing your hair daily.
+Only brush when necessary (before showering, to pull your hair back for the gym, etc.).
 I promise if you take care of your hair like I recommend you won’t have any crazy tangles anymore.

 Ok, once we have those basics down I’ll get to my actual routine including the products and techniques that I use.